ida-green/ida-green/README.md

 - 👋 Hi, I’m @ida-green
-- 👀 I’m interested in full-stack web-development
+- 👀 I’m interested in fullstack web-development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...